A Short Course Is Always Useful

 Both at once.

 If we make this dialog between our internal experience and our outer actions a constant in our lives, we establish a chain of custody for our experiences and efforts.
-That chain is a mirror-like organ in which world experience and inner experience induce a living laser that increases the power of our life's creative engagement.
+That chain is a mirror-like organ in which outer world experience and inner world experience induce a living laser that increases the power of our life's creative engagement.

 We have time to get this.